joncheng-dev/SweetAndSavoryTreats.Solution/README.md

 ## Description

-- _This app was an exploration in using authentication and authorization for our MVC web applications.
-We use Identity to handle user authentication -- registering, logging in and out.
-We added roles for user accounts.
-Only logged in users may access the create, update, and delete aspects for recipe and category classes._
+- _This app is for an individual weekly project on using authentication and authorization for a C# MVC web applications.
+I use Identity to handle user authentication -- registering, logging in and out.
+Only logged in users may access the create, update, and delete aspects for treats and flavor classes.
+All users may read all treats and flavor details._
 - _Technical Details:_

   - _This web application was written using C#, run using .NET framework, its ability to run in a browser enabled using the ASP.NET Core MVC framework, and database query and relationships handled using Entity Framework Core._
-  - _Utilizes a many-to-many relationship between the two classes -- category and recipe._
+  - _Utilizes a many-to-many relationship between the two classes -- treats and flavors._
   - _Data annotations and conditionals are in place to validate user input._
   - _Full CRUD functionality works for both classes._
   - _Styling uses CSS and Bootstrap._
   - _Data storage is managed using MySQL.
 Entity Framework Core .NET Command-line Tools (or dotnet ef) is used for database version control -- migrations are created to tell MySQL how the database is structured and updated as needed._

-- _Below: Schema showing the many-to-many database relationship._
+- _BELOW: Schema showing the many-to-many database relationship._
 <p align="center">
 <img src="./TreatsShop/wwwroot/img/SweetAndSavoryTreatsDbSchema.jpg" alt="screenshot of database schema" width="70%">
 </p>